 Why migrate to GA4?
 Your data may not be as good as you think

 Better the devil you know?

 The new, improved Google Analytics 4 is here (GA4 to its friends).
 You may be asking yourself: why bother?
 What’s wrong with what we’ve got?
-Is it really worth all the disruption?
+Is a migration really worth all the disruption?

 Rightfully so.
 We marketers need to learn to resist the lure of the bright shiny object.